 - Google for Business: Make sure you have Google for Business set up.
 This is often the first search result that appears after paid search.

-Mobile is starting to be more important than desktop design.
-Your Google analytics shows you the amount of traffic coming from mobile devices versus desktop devices.
+Mobile is more important than desktop design.
+Your Google Analytics shows you the amount of traffic coming from mobile devices versus desktop devices.
 If you are in the process of having a new website developed, make sure your design team designs both a desktop and mobile version of your website so you can see both the design as well as the navigation function.
 In addition to our own mobile experience, we really love Bryan Cave’s law firm mobile experience.

 - Other design trends include: